davide-ferrara/flutter_omarchy/README.md

 To bundle and run your Flutter Omarchy application on Linux, follow these steps:

+### Remove the Title Bar

+Flutter Linux apps are GTK windows.
+To remove the default title bar, edit `linux/runner/my_application.cc`.

+Remove the code related to the title bar:

+> TODO

+Rebuild the app, and you’ll have a clean, borderless window.

 ### Building the Linux Bundle

 1. Make sure you have the required Linux dependencies installed: